DETAILED ACTION

 Examiner Statement of Prior Art—No Prior Art Rejections

 Based on the prior art search results, the prior art of record fails to anticipate or render obvious the claimed subject matter of the instant application.
-While some individual features of Claims 1–20 may be shown in the prior art of record—no known reference, alone or in combination, would provide the invention of Claims 1–20.
+While some individual features of Claims 1–20 may be shown in the prior art of record—no known reference, alone or in combination, would render obvious the claimed invention of the invention of Claims 1–20.

 The prior art most closely resembling the applicant’s claimed invention are: